Chayno1/Milestone-project-1-Magician-mentalist/README.md

 - The Footer will consist of email contact details for the performer and performers local location and distance willing to travel.

 - Like the Header and navbar the footer will be the same across all four pages of the site, giving the user opportunity to quickly access additional social media links or contact perofrmer from any page on the site.

+- As an addition to the website I will also add links to social media for the performer, this will be placed in the footer opening in a separate tab giving the user oppertunity to find further information on the performer and also allowing them to remain on the website.

 ### Website Main body